 She teaches journalism at Sciences Po in Paris and was a former international human rights lawyer focusing on situations of conflict.
 She is a graduate of Columbia University’s Stabile Center for Investigative Journalism and also holds a J.D. and Master of Laws in international humanitarian law.

-She is a recipient of the 2018 NYU Reporting Award and is a visiting scholar at NYU's Arthur L. Carter Journalism Institute.
+She is a recipient of the 2018 NYU Reporting Award and a visiting scholar at NYU's Arthur L. Carter Journalism Institute.
+She is a 2018 grantee of the International Women’s Media Foundation Howard G. Buffett Fund.
 Her work has also been supported by Thomson Reuters Foundation, The Stanley Foundation, and the Nation Institute Investigative Fund.

 Annie was an assistant editor, and contributed a Chapter on the right to freedom of movement, for an updated commentary to the 1949 Geneva Conventions, published by Oxford University Press in 2015.
 The publication won a 2017 American Society of International Law prize for its high technical craftsmanship and utility to practicing lawyers and scholars.

 2018: IWMF Howard G. Buffett Fund for Women Journalists

 2018: Thomson Reuters Foundation Uncovering Security Story Lab and travel grant

 2016-17: Global Migration fellow, Columbia University

 2015-16: Stabile fellow of Investigative Journalism, Columbia University

 2016: Dart Center for Journalism and Trauma, Reporting Safely in Crisis Zones